Curves of Minimax Spirality: Classification of Critical Curves

-\begin{remark}[Types of Solution Arcs] \rm Lemma~\ref{lem:singular_inactive} asserts that if the curvature is not constrained, then the singular curve segment, i.e, the curve generated by singular control in some subinterval, can only be a straight line segment.
-Lemma~\ref{lem:singular_active} on the other hand states that, if the curvature is constrained (and a constraint is active), then the singular curve segment is either a circular arc or a straight line segment.
+\begin{remark}[Types of Solution Arcs] \rm Lemma~\ref{lem:singular_inactive} asserts that if the curvature is not constrained, then the singular arc, i.e, the curve generated by singular control in some subinterval, can only be a straight line segment.
+Lemma~\ref{lem:singular_active} on the other hand states that, if the curvature is constrained (and a constraint is active), then the boundary arc is a circular arc.
+We note that, although Lemma~\ref{lem:singular_active} asserts that the controls along the singular and boundary arcs are the same, the respective arcs, or the trajectories, themselves are in general different.

 If the optimal control is nonsingular, i.e., one has a bang arc, over some nontrivial interval $[\eta_1,\eta_2]\subseteq[0,t_f]$, then, by \eqref{control3}, $\dot\kappa(t)$ is either $b$ or $-b$, i.e., $\dot\kappa(t) = \pm b$, resulting in $\kappa(t) = \pm b\,t + c$, with $c$ another constant, and $\theta(t) = \pm b\,t^2/2 + c\,t + d$, with $d$ yet another constant, for all $t\in[\eta_1,\eta_2]$.
 The arc arising from solving the ODEs in Problem~(OC), given by